 The podcast covers every aspect of VC funding, from fundraising and deal sourcing to growing companies.
 It’s a fantastic source of information for any developer interested in building their own startup one day—especially because so few podcasts actually come from the perspective of VCs.
 Mathews and Milbery are incredibly open about their own experiences, but they also interview other leaders in the VC world and members of their own team.

 Podcasts aren’t the only way aspiring Chicago developers can learn more about coding.
-Fullstack Academy is the #1 bootcamp by students in Chicago, offering a software engineering immersive program and the deferred-tuition Grace Hopper track for women and non-binary students.
+The UIC Coding Bootcamp is the #1 bootcamp by students in Chicago, offering a 12- to 26-week, beginner-friendly program that will help you launch a fulfilling career in tech.